article / Global politics

 On the surface, this appears to be a trade policy; upon deeper analysis, however, it reveals multiple strategic objectives encompassing industry, geopolitics, and fiscal policy.

-The most immediate goal is "reshoring of manufacturing" and supply chain restructuring.
-The White House announcement makes no secret of its intent: by increasing import costs, it creates incentives to encourage chip manufacturers to shift more production capacity to the United States.
-The U.S. maintains a lead in semiconductor design (with giants like NVIDIA, AMD, and Intel), but in the manufacturing segment, especially for cutting-edge processes, it heavily relies on Asian foundries like TSMC.
-This geographical separation of "design" and "manufacturing" is seen as a core vulnerability.
-The tariff policy, combined with the massive subsidies from the CHIPS and Science Act, forms a "carrot and stick" approach aimed at reversing this situation.
-In his speech, Trump claimed that since his return to the White House, the U.S. has secured "$18 trillion" in investment commitments.
+The most immediate goal is the reshoring of manufacturing and the restructuring of supply chains.
+The White House announcement made no attempt to conceal its intent: by increasing import costs, it aims to create incentives for chip manufacturers to shift more production capacity to the United States.
+The U.S. maintains a lead in semiconductor design (home to giants like NVIDIA, AMD, and Intel), but in the manufacturing segment, particularly for cutting-edge processes, it heavily relies on Asian foundries such as TSMC.
+This geographical separation of design and manufacturing is seen as a core vulnerability.
+The tariff policy, coupled with the massive subsidies from the CHIPS and Science Act, forms a carrot-and-stick combination aimed at reversing this situation.
+Trump claimed in his speech that since his return to the White House, the U.S. has secured $18 trillion in investment commitments.
 Although this figure requires verification, it indeed reflects his strategy of using tariffs as leverage to attract capital backflow.

-Generating Fiscal Revenue and Implementing a "Transactional" Trade Policy.
-Trump views tariffs as a crucial source of revenue, repeatedly claiming they have brought "hundreds of billions of dollars" to the United States.
+Generating Fiscal Revenue and Implementing Transactional Trade Policies.
+Trump views tariffs as a significant source of revenue, repeatedly claiming they have brought hundreds of billions of dollars to the United States.
 Imposing tariffs on transiting high-end chips represents the ultimate application of this concept in the technology sector.
-It directly converts the global urgent demand for AI computing power into U.S. Treasury revenue.
-This highly "fiscalized" and "transactional" ("we get 25%") approach to trade policy overturns the traditional rules-based multilateral trade philosophy, leaning more towards a power-based commercial profit-sharing model.
+It directly transforms the global urgent demand for AI computing power into U.S. Treasury revenue.
+This approach, which highly fiscalizes and transactionalizes trade policy (we get 25%), overturns the traditional rules-based multilateral trade philosophy, leaning more towards a power-based commercial profit-sharing model.

-Paving the way for broader future actions.
-The White House fact sheet clearly states that this is only the first step in a "two-step" process.
-The current tariff scope is relatively focused, but it may expand to a wider range of semiconductors and their derivatives in the future.
-This reserves space for subsequent policy escalation and keeps the global semiconductor industry in a state of continuous uncertainty.
-This "Sword of Damocles" strategy itself can exert a powerful deterrent and guiding effect on corporate investment and supply chain layout.
+Paving the way for broader actions in the future.
+The White House fact sheet clearly states that this is only the first step in a two‑step process.
+The current tariff scope is relatively focused, but it may expand to cover a wider range of semiconductors and their derivatives in the future.
+This leaves room for subsequent policy escalation and keeps the global semiconductor industry in a state of ongoing uncertainty.
+This sword‑of‑Damocles strategy itself exerts a powerful deterrent and guiding effect on corporate investment and supply‑chain planning.

 Chain Reaction: The Shocks and Games of the Global Industrial Chain